Advantages of SBA Loans

 2. Access to Capital

-An unbeatable advantage of an SBA loan is access to capital.
-With an SBA loan, a portion of that loan is guaranteed by the SBA, eliminating “risk” for the bank.
+Next, an unbeatable advantage of an SBA loan is access to capital.
+With an SBA loan, the SBA guarantees a portion of that loan.
+This eliminates “risk” for the bank.
 Less risk means that banks can potentially lend more capital to businesses.

 3. Repayment Terms

 Depending on the use of the loan, the term to repay will vary.
-For instance, the repayment period for working capital is approximately seven years while the repayment term for real estate purchase is up to 25 years.
+For instance, the repayment period for working capital is approximately seven years.
+While the repayment term for real estate purchases is up to 25 years.

 4. Access to SBA Resources

 The primary goal of the SBA is to help small businesses succeed.
-Access to capital helps businesses grow, but the true value of the SBA lies within the invaluable training and mentorship opportunities.
+Access to capital helps businesses grow.
+But the true value of the SBA lies within the invaluable training and mentorship opportunities.
 Small businesses have access to state-and local-level SBA offices across the country.
-Each office host seminars, courses, and networking events to help connect small business owners.
+Each office hosts seminars, courses, and networking events to help connect small business owners.
 Lastly, these programs are available to all small businesses regardless of whether or not the business was approved for an SBA loan.

 For most of the businesses I work with, I advise buyers and business owners to research SBA loans.
 SBA loans provide a great source of financing for small companies.
 If interested, schedule a consultation with Peak Business Valuation, business appraiser, below.
 I am happy to be an advisor or answer any questions regarding SBA Loans.

 Schedule Your Free Consultation Today!